 Squeeze the rope through the hole till the ball is centrally located.
 Tie tight knots at each end of the ball to set it in position.
 Tie two knots at each end of the rope.
 This toy can be used for chewing fetching and tugging.

-These are the common simplest DIY dog toys to make.
-You can also be creative and make your own DIY toy that suits the playing needs of your Dog.
+These are the popular simplest DIY dog toys to make.
+You can also be creative and make your DIY toy that suits the playing needs of your Dog.
 Playtime is now simple, cheap and more fun thanks to DIY dog toys.

 Here are some Video guide